 Letter from the Dean of Students

-I would like to share some information with you about the office of the Associate Vice Provost and Dean of Students as well as other resources available to you on campus.
+I would like to share some information with you about the office of the Associate Provost and Dean of Students as well as other resources available to you on campus.
 As a student of Kutztown University, I encourage you to take an active role in your education, both inside and outside the classroom and your safety while you are here.
 The faculty and staff are committed to your personal and academic success, and are ready to assist you in those endeavors.
-The wellbeing of our campus community relies on everyone accepting responsibility to take steps toward personal safety, to speak up if you see something that is not tight and to seek help for yourself or other students when it is needed.
+The wellbeing of our campus community relies on everyone accepting responsibility to take steps toward personal safety, to speak up if you see something that is not right and to seek help for yourself or other students when it is needed.
 I realize you are busy but I want to share a few of the resources available to assist you and your fellow students with having a successful KU experience.

 As you probably already know Kutztown University is a safe campus.
 We all know, however, that sometimes things happen that detract from that sense of being safe and secure.
 There may also be other circumstances, events, or behaviors that may occur which may impede your collegiate journey.